92019494/FijiDiscover/README.md

 # FijiDiscover

-It is a mobile app built with Xamarin
+This is an android mobile app built with Xamarin:
-The requirements were just for an android version

 Specific Project Requirements -
 Mobile app should: